Senior Ballet Intensive

-Laguna Dance Theatre’s Summer Intensive offers male and female dancers ages 11 to 20 an exceptional training experience.
+Laguna Dance Theatre’s Summer Intensive offers male and female dancers the chance to experience exceptional training.
 During this three week program, students in intermediate to advanced levels are given the opportunity to take class from international and national principal dancers and master teachers.

-Curriculum: Ballet technique, Pointe, Variations, Men’s class and Conditioning, Pas de Deux, Contemporary, Jazz, Pilates and Dance History. *Subject to change
+Curriculum: Ballet Technique, Pointe, Variations, Men’s class and Conditioning, Pas de Deux, Contemporary, Jazz, Yoga, Stage Make-up, Acting, Pilates and Dance History.

 Internationally Acclaimed Guest Teachers!

 A native of Havana, Cuba, Joan Boada trained at the National Ballet School of Cuba and danced with several international companies before beginning his 16 year career as a principal dancer for San Francisco Ballet in 1999.
 Among his major roles are Albrecht in Giselle, Nutcracker Prince in Nutcracker, Romeo in Romeo & Juliet, Blue Bird in The Sleeping Beauty, Prince Siegfried in Swan Lake, Basilio in Don Quixote, Lensky in Onegin.
 Boada’s honors include an Isadora Duncan Dance Award for Best Ensemble Performance with Lorena Feijoo for Tomasson/Possokhov’s Don Quixote in 2003, and various awards at international ballet competitions in 1994 and 1995.